Chart Color Schemes

 Carina displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-Carina's dwelling structures, as per the latest Census, consisted of 54.7% houses and 45.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Brisbane metro's figures of 73.5% houses and 26.5% other dwellings.
-Home ownership in Carina was at 26.7%, similar to Brisbane metro, with the remaining dwellings being mortgaged (39.1%) or rented (34.2%).
-The median monthly mortgage repayment in Carina was $2,000, higher than Brisbane metro's average of $1,863.
-Median weekly rent in Carina was recorded at $440, compared to Brisbane metro's $380.
-Nationally, Carina's median monthly mortgage repayments were higher at $2,000 versus Australia's average of $1,863, while median weekly rents were substantially higher at $440 compared to the national figure of $375.
+Carina's dwelling structure, as per the latest Census, consisted of 54.7% houses and 45.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Carina stood at 26.7%, similar to Brisbane metro, with mortgaged dwellings at 39.1% and rented ones at 34.2%.
+The median monthly mortgage repayment was $2,000, higher than the Brisbane metro average of $1,863.
+Median weekly rent in Carina was $440, compared to Brisbane metro's $380.
+Nationally, Carina's mortgage repayments were above the Australian average of $1,863, and rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing